ironsheep/lightning-detector-MQTT2HA-Daemon/README-SPI.md

 When you are ready to test your adjustments to the config.ini file you can start an MQTT monitor tool to see what your newly adjusted script will do.
 (I use [MQTTBox](http://workswithweb.com/mqttbox.html) to monitor all my MQTT testing.)

-Once you are ready to monitor, first start the PiGPIOd service
+Once you are ready to test, start the PiGPIOd service

 ```shell
 sudo systemctl start pigpiod.service
 ```

-Then a first test run is as easy as:
+Then a test run is as easy as:

 ```shell
 python3 /opt/ISP-lightning-mqtt-daemon/ISP-lightning-mqtt-daemon.py